unxiaohao/WordLenSpotter/README.md

 # WordLenSpotter

-This is the official implementation of Paper: [Word length-aware text spotting: Enhancing detection and recognition in dense text image](https://arxiv.org/abs/2312.15690).
+This is the official implementation of Paper: Word Length-aware Text Spotting: Enhancing Dense Text Detection and Recognition for Filmed Document Image.

 ## Preparation
 1. Downloaded images